Advanced Qualitative Health Research (PUBH5500)

 This course offers an advanced overview of qualitative research.
 It is designed for people new to qualitative research and those who want an advanced-level introduction to bring together their on-the-job learning with established principles.
 We will give you a new way of thinking critically about research and researching, and give you the skills and confidence to begin evaluating and doing qualitative research for yourself.

-Teaching staff: Dr Julie Mooney-Somers leads the course with experienced industry practitioners teaching into the program.
+Teaching staff: Andrea Smith will lead the course with experienced industry practitioners teaching into the program.
 In previous years guest lecturers have included:

 - Associate Professor Stacy Carter on the history of qualitative research